Nobusuke Kishi: Return to politics

-Prime Minister of Japan
+Ishibashi appointed Kishi as foreign minister in his cabinet to ensure party unity, but Ishibashi soon fell ill and designated Kishi as acting prime minister at the end of January 1957.
+Ishibashi resigned as prime minister at the end of February 1957 and as party president in March.
+Kishi succeeded him in both posts.

+Premiership (1957–1960)

 Policy goals

-In February 1957, Kishi became Prime Minister following the resignation of the ailing Tanzan Ishibashi.
+In February 1957, Kishi became prime minister following the resignation of the ailing Tanzan Ishibashi.
 His main concerns were with foreign policy, especially with revising the 1952 U.S-Japan Security Treaty, which he felt had turned Japan into a virtual American protectorate.
 Revising the security treaty was understood to be the first step towards his ultimate goal of abolishing Article 9.
 Besides his desire for a more independent foreign policy, Kishi wanted to establish close economic relations with the various states of South-East Asia.
 Finally, Kishi wanted the Allies to commute the remaining sentences of the Class B and Class C war criminals still in serving their prison sentences, arguing that for Japan to play its role in the Cold War as a Western ally required forgetting about Japan's war crimes in the past.

 Pursuit of an Asian Development Fund

 In the first year of Kishi's term, Japan joined the United Nations Security Council, paid war reparations to Indonesia, signed a new commercial treaty with Australia, and signed peace treaties with Czechoslovakia and Poland.
 In 1957, Kishi presented a plan for a Japanese-dominated Asian Development Fund (ADF), which was to operate under the slogan "Economic Development for Asia by Asia", calling for Japan to invest millions of yen in Southeast Asia.
 With access to markets in China and North Korea cut off due to Cold War polarization, Japanese and American leaders alike looked to Southeast Asia as a market for Japanese goods and source of raw materials.
 Moreover, the Americans wanted more aid to Asia to spur economic growth that would stem the appeal of Communism, but were disinclined to spend the money themselves.
 The prospect of Japan spending some $500 million US in low interest loans and aid projects in Southeast Asia had the benefit from Kishi's viewpoint of improving his standing in Washington, and giving him more leverage in his talks to revise the U.S.-Japan Security Treaty.